openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 If you specify `?`_string_ after the name of a test, the _string_ will be passed down to the test, for the test to filter the parts of the test to be executed.
 For any tests executed by JUnit Platform, the string is interpreted as the name of a single method in the test to be executed.
+If you give conflicting values for the string, including not setting any value, the last one specified will be used.

 If you wish to specify a long list of arguments, you can put the list in a file and specify that file using the `@`_file_ option.